agungTuanany/Javascript-data-structure-and-algorithm/chapter-11-algorithms-sorting/README.md

 loop over things again.

-The first thing I want to do is, I'll just create a variable so I don't have to keep repeating my self named `length = array.length` here; it shall be the length of the items `numbers` variable, which should be `11`.
+The first thing I want to do is, I'll just create a variable so I don't have to keep repeating my self named, `const length = array.length` here; it shall be the length of the items `numbers` variable, which should be `11`.

 Inside here, we'll do a `for-loop` and we'll say `let i = 0; i < length; i++`;
 and with in the `loop` we grab the first item; we know want to compare it with